sonalikaroy13/sonalikaroy13/README.md

 <br />
 <br />

-- 🔭 I'm a Front end developer, machine learning and data science beginner 🚀 from India, Currently working as a web developer Intern 🙍🏽 at Legal Aid Center, Lucknow University 👯.
+- 🔭 I'm a Front end developer, machine learning and data science beginner 🚀 from India, currently working as a web developer Intern 🙍🏽 at Legal Aid Center, Lucknow University 👯.
 - 🌱 I’m currently learning machine learning and data science through various courses and hands-on projects.
 - 🎓 Completed Data Science Specialisation on Coursera by IBM 👨🏽💼
 - 👨💻 Done machine training by Analytics Vidhya and scored 100% in final assessment🥇.